-- Revamp DANC AA ACHEIVED - Institutionalize Dance Festival On Hold, pending funding - Institutionalize Competitive Hip Hop Team Anticipated 2020 - Add DANC 117 Tap Dance On Hold, pending funding - Additional Section of DANC 150 Hip Hop Dance Anticipated 2020 - Increase Offerings of Core Technique Classes that Support the Major In Progress All Goals Set in Our 2012 CPR Have Been Achieved: - Complete the Spring Musical and integrate into the regular program offerings.
-[Stalled now due to Building 1 Refurbishment] - In 2017, we completed our sixth Spring Musical, and have institutionalized the process via a combination of course offerings in tandem with the Creative Arts Division (Music), ticket sales, ASSC support and SMCCD Foundation Funding Complete TracDAT assessments for all courses offered - Offer increased sections of DANC 130 - We have progressed to offer this once per year (Spring Semesters) - We hope to add sections to each semester - Offer increased sections of production classes - We have now been offering DANC 400 annually - When DANC 400 doesn't fit well with the schedule, we offer the one-unit alternate production course, DANC 395 or a choreography course - Our new AA will keep DANC 400 annually offered Previous APP Goals:
+- Revamp DANC AA ACHEIVED - Institutionalize Dance Festival On Hold, pending funding - Institutionalize Competitive Hip Hop Team: Pending on staffing, funding, space - Add DANC 117 Tap Dance ACHEIVED waiting to offer pending enrollment/space - Additional Section of DANC 150 Hip Hop Dance Pending on staffing/enrollment - Increase Offerings of Core Technique Classes that Support the Major In Progress All Goals Set in Our 2012 CPR Have Been Achieved: - Complete the Spring Musical and integrate into the regular program offerings. - In 2020, we were preparing to offer Chicago before COVID 19 forced the show to be suspended.
+We are hopeful this will be rescheduled in Spring 2021.
+This year a dance musical was made possible by the funding of a resident artist who was responsible for many of the aspects of the performance.
+This would make offering a musical sustainable with this level of support.
+Dance and Music have institutionalized the process via a combination of course offerings in tandem with the Creative Arts Division, ticket sales, ASSC support and SMCCD Foundation Funding. - Completed TracDAT assessments for all courses offered - Offer increased sections of DANC 130 - We have progressed to offer this once per year (Spring Semesters) - Offer increased sections of production classes - We have now been offering DANC 395 and 400 annually. - We will offer DANC 400 in the fall and look at 395 in the spring. - Our new AA will keep DANC 400 annually offered Previous APP Goals: